 While big studios in the thriving video game industry rarely offer apprenticeships, internships may be available as a route into this popular field - see video game careers.

-Set up to tackle a lack of diversity in the sector, Creative Access is an organisation that helps students from BAME (black, Asian, and minority ethnic) groups and those from lower socio-economic backgrounds to secure media internships.
+Set up to tackle a lack of diversity in the sector, Creative Access is an organisation that helps students from underrepresented ethnic groups and those from lower socio-economic backgrounds to secure media internships.
+Read more about diversity and improved opportunities.

 Also, by building a digital portfolio of your work, making a showreel of your talents, learning how to start your own blog or vlog, these are all creative ways of increasing your chances of gaining media experience.
 Discover our 5 tips for getting media work experience.